lorenz068/gulp-csslint-custom-rules/README.md

 - Check case of selector
 - Check the deepness of selector
-- Check style of selector
+- Check space or indentation inside selector